ggordham/ora-presentations/sql-profiles-SLC/README.md

 podman exec DB193 sh -c "curl -L https://github.com/ggordham/ora-presentations/tarball/main | tar xz --strip=1"
 ```

 *Note DB193 in the command is the container name, use your container name.
-You can find your container name with the ```docker ps``` command.*
+You can find your container name with the ```podman ps``` command.*

 Through out the lab you will need a SQL*Plus prompt on the databases.
 This is done by running the following docker command.
 (Note this command will put you in the directory with the lab scripts and set your SQL Prompt)